 Have you ever been woken up during the night by the scratching sound of something moving around in the walls of your bedroom?
-Or been cleaning your kitchen and found small black rodent droppings that make your stomach churn?
+How about cleaning your kitchen and found small droppings that make your stomach churn?
 Unfortunately, you are not the first person this has happened to.
 As one of the more common house pests in the U.S, mice are commonly found living inside houses, apartments, and commercial buildings.
-Left untreated, can cause a rodent infestation.
+If left untreated, this can result in a rodent infestation.

-Once you’ve heard rodent movements or found their droppings, you need to take action.
+Once you’ve heard rodent movements or found their droppings, you need to take action quickly.
 If you detect the presence of one mouse, you can be assured there are more you’re not seeing!
-Mice have a very short gestation cycle (3 weeks) and have large litters (average size of 8), so 2 mice quickly become 10, then 20, then 60 … you get the gist.
+Mice have a very short gestation cycle (3 weeks) and have large litters (average size of 8), so 2 mice quickly become 10, then 20, then 60 and so forth.
 Believe it or not, just sixty weeks of uncontrolled mouse infestation could result in over one million mice!

 If the thought of reproducing mice doesn’t make your skin crawl, reading about the diseases carried by rodents will.
 Rodents such as the Deer Mouse, White-Footed Mouse, Cotton Rat, and Rice Rat carry hantaviruses which are shed through their droppings, urine, and saliva.
 If humans breathe air that is contaminated with hantavirus, they can contract severe and even fatal respiratory illnesses.

 How to Know if You Have a Rodent Infestation

 There are many common signs that you have a rodent infestation: